May 25, 2026 · Bill Ferguson

 How Much Do Real Estate Agents Pay for Drone Footage?
 (2026 Rates)

-Real 2026 rates real estate agents actually pay for drone photo and video — by listing price tier, with the deliverables, licensing, and pricing math behind every quote.
+Real 2026 rates that real estate agents actually pay for drone photo and video — broken out by listing price tier, with the deliverables, image rights, and pricing math behind every quote.

 Most pilots quoting their first real estate drone shoot guess low.
-They look at MLS listings, see thirty agents in their zip code, assume agents are penny-pinching, and quote $75 because they're afraid of losing the gig.
+They look at Multiple Listing Service (MLS) listings, see thirty agents in their zip code, assume agents are penny-pinching, and quote $75 because they're afraid of losing the gig.

 That number is wrong almost every time.